tomdavenport/agency/_posts/2015-01-25-beginner-guide-to-markdown.md

 `# A simple guide to Markdown`

 Pretty simple, right?
 This keeps it perfectly readable, and makes the line stand out as a heading at the top of the page.
-If you're writing for SEO, this is an improtant place to put your main keyword for the page.
+If you're writing for SEO, this is an important place to put your main keyword for the page.

 If you write more than 200 or 300 words, you might want to start breaking up the text with sub headings.
 Here's how to do a sub-heading in Markdown: